Pratyush-Avi/Python-Mini-Games/README.md

 Its very beginner-friendly game and it covers almost all the functions and collections of python.
 So, while implementing I came across TicTacToe game implementation in python.
 The board is numbered like the keyboard’s number pad.
 And thus, a player can make their move in the game board by entering the number from the keyboard number pad alternatively.
+I will be using dictionary which is an primitive data type in python which stores data in “key: value” format. and thus, I will create a dictionary of length 9 and each key will represent a block in the board and its corresponding value will represent the move made by a player. and than I will create a function printBoard() which I can use every time I want to print the updated board in the game.

 ## Guess The Number